Amyz1ng/EliteFitness/README.md

 # Credits
 - boutique ado
 - sean gareth for fixing errors in my code and guiding me
+- sean gareth helped with resizing of images and cards, fixed indentations, cleaned up code, helped get images to display

 ## CONTENT
 the Code for the main page was taken from Boutique Ado